-(1) The use of earned sick leave credits shall be authorized by the DG for an employee who is absent from work and unable to perform his or her duties because of illness, injury, or quarantine for contagious disease.
-The use of such credits shall also be authorized for employee medical and dental appointments which cannot reasonably be made outside the employee's normal working hours.

-(2) The use of sick leave credits may be authorized by the DG to permit an employee to be absent from duty due to death or illness in his or her immediate family.
+- (1) The use of earned sick leave credits shall be authorized by the DG for an employee who is absent from work and unable to perform his or her duties because of illness, injury, or quarantine for contagious disease.
+The use of such credits shall also be authorized for employee medical and dental appointments which cannot reasonably be made outside the employee's normal working hours. - (2) The use of sick leave credits may be authorized by the DG to permit an employee to be absent from duty due to death or illness in his or her immediate family.
 Such absences shall be authorized normally up to ten workdays which should be sufficient time in which to make funeral arrangements and to attend to family matters, or in instances of family illness, to arrange for continued care of the ill family member.
 Such authorization shall not be unreasonably withheld.
-In extremely unusual circumstances, the DG may authorize use of additional sick leave credits.

-(3) An employee who has an accumulated sick leave balance shall be authorized its use although recovery and return to duty is impossible.
-However, periodically, at the request of the DG or representative, the disability or illness and inability to perform position requirements, must be certified to by a licensed physician or osteopath.

-(4) If a woman is unable to work because of pregnancy, miscarriage, abortion, or illness resulting therefrom, she may use accumulated sick leave credits under the same conditions which apply to other illnesses and disabilities, and as provided for in the Parental Leave Article.
+In extremely unusual circumstances, the DG may authorize use of additional sick leave credits. - (3) An employee who has an accumulated sick leave balance shall be authorized its use although recovery and return to duty is impossible.
+However, periodically, at the request of the DG or representative, the disability or illness and inability to perform position requirements, must be certified to by a health care provider, authorized to practice in the State in which the health care provider practices and performing within the scope of their practice as defined under State law ("health care provider"). - (4) If a woman is unable to work because of pregnancy, miscarriage, abortion, or illness resulting therefrom, she may use accumulated sick leave credits under the same conditions which apply to other illnesses and disabilities, and as provided for in the Parental Leave Article.
 If the employee wishes to extend her period of absence beyond the time when she is physically unable to work, she may use accumulated annual leave or compensatory time off, and/or she may request a leave of absence without pay under the Parental Leave Article.

-(5) Unless physically unable to do so, an employee shall notify his or her supervisor or DG no later than one hour after the beginning of the scheduled workday, of his or her inability to report to work and the nature of the illness.

-(6) The DG may require, when there is sufficient reason, the submission of a certificate from a physician or other evidence to:

-(1) justify the approval of sick leave; (2) furnish evidence of good health and ability to perform work without risk to self, co-workers, or the public as a condition of returning to work.
-Whenever a doctor's certificate is required, as a condition of approval of sick leave usage, the time period for such requirement shall not normally exceed six months (unless specifically imposed for a lesser period of time), and may be extended for up to an additional six month period of time.
+- (5) Unless physically unable to do so, an employee shall notify his or her supervisor or DG no later than one hour after the beginning of the scheduled workday, of his or her inability to report to work and the nature of the illness. - (6) The DG may require, when there is sufficient reason, the submission of a certificate from a health care provider to: - (1) justify the approval of sick leave; (2) furnish evidence of good health and ability to perform work without risk to self, co-workers, or the public as a condition of returning to work.
+Whenever a health care provider's certificate is required, as a condition of approval of sick leave usage, the time period for such requirement shall not normally exceed six months (unless specifically imposed for a lesser period of time), and may be extended for up to an additional six month period of time.

-The DG may require an employee to be examined by a physician designated by the employer, at ODG expense, for the purpose of determining the employee's fitness for duty.
+The DG may require an employee to be examined by a health care provider designated by the employer, at ODG expense, for the purpose of determining the employee's fitness for duty.